erwinqxy/SOC-printer-guide/README.md

 # SOC-printer-guide
 I have consolidated the methods that worked for me.
-Hopefully it will help you too.
+Hopefully it will help you too! 😊

 ## Method 1: Using MAC OS